qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 - A Stator, the fixed part of induction motor that is connected to the battery.
 - A Rotor, the rotating part placed inside the stator and connect to the wheels.

-In a three-phase Induction Motor there are 3 wires arrange in a way that they are each shifted 120° from each other, and each of them are connected to an AC power.
+In a three-phase Induction Motor there are 3 wires arranged in a way that they are each shifted 120° from each other, and each of them are connected to an AC power.
 Interestingly as it is when an AC current is provided, the 3 wires create a Rotation Magnetic Field(RMF) that will rotate the rotor inside it.
 We then just need to connect the rotor to the wheels to have our vehicle rolling.